Certified Metal Carports and non-certified Metal Carports

 Features of Non-certified Metal Carports

 As for the anchoring, installations over dirt/asphalt surfaces come with rebar anchors.
-You can also upgrade your metal carport with mobile home anchor, which is more durable and safer than rebar anchors.
+You can also upgrade your metal carport with mobile home anchors, which are more durable and safer than rebar anchors.
 Metal carport installations over wooden foundations are always non-certified.

 For smaller metal carports, you have three options for the roof style, whether your metal carport is certified or not.
 But metal carports cannot span great widths with regular and boxed eave roof style.
 Hence, large metal carports are always provided with vertical roofs.
 It is also better to get a certified unit if you are planning to purchase a large metal carport.